logzio/logz-docs/_source/logzio_collections/_log-sources/auditd.md

 It's available for most major Linux distributions.

-This page gives instructions for replacing auditd with Auditbeat so that you can easily ship your audit logs to Logz.io.
+This page gives instructions for replacing auditd with Auditbeat so you can easily ship your audit logs to Logz.io.

 ###### Configuration